 What is a Breast Lift?

 The goal of a breast lift is to lift and rejuvenate the breasts when they sag after things like aging, weight loss, or pregnancy.
-Rather than add volume, a breast lift rather repositions the breasts to a higher position on the chest.
-It can also reposition the nipples and reduce the amount of breast that falls below the natural crease on the chest.
+Rather than add volume, a breast lift repositions the breasts to a higher position on the chest and removes excess breast skin.
+It can also reposition the nipples and reduce the amount of breast sagging there is.

 What Makes a Good Candidate for a Breast Lift?